samyarsworld/Text-summarization-NLP/README.md

 4. Pull the docker image from AWS ECR
 5. Launch a container instance of the image in the EC2 instance

+Setup commands for EC2:
+sudo apt-get update
+sudo apt-get upgrade

+curl -fsSL https://get.docker.com -o get-docker.sh
+sudo sh ./get-docker.sh --dry-run sudo usermod -aG docker ubuntu (run Docker commands without needing to use 'sudo') newgrp docker (This will create a new shell with the 'docker' group as the effective group for the duration of that shell session)

 # CD/CI with GitHub actions:
-GitHub actions is used to develop a CD/CI pipeline
+GitHub actions are used to develop a CD/CI pipeline

 ## **1. Event Trigger:**